benelan/choroator/README.md

 ## The Python Scripts

-There are two python files located in the python directory:
+There are three python files located in the python directory:

-### __dataImport__
+### __dataImport.py__

 This is the command line version.
-Name the CSV file you wish to use 'data.csv' and place it in the cmc/data/csv directory.
+Name the CSV file you wish to use 'data.csv' and place it in the choropleth/data/csv directory.
 If one of the command line arguements is misspelled or omitted the default values are chosen.
-The script takes 4 command line arguments with the following options:
+The script takes 5 command line arguments with the following options:

 __Data classification__
-* 'jenks' (Default)
+* 'quantile' (Default)
-* 'quantile'
+* 'jenks'
 * 'percentile'
 * 'equal' (Equal Interval)
 * 'natural' (Natural Breaks)